lonesome-polecat/cs-260-startup/README.md

 - If user has previous orders, all orders are loaded from localStorage and displayed in a table
 - Each order comes with an option button to cancel the order
 - When canceled, the order is removed from localStorage and the window is reloaded

+## Service Deliverable

+### Menu

+***Endpoints***

+- GET /api/menu - returns menu options for the week
+- GET /api/order/count - returns total order count for each menu item
+- GET /api/times - returns available days and times for order pickup
+- POST /api/order - submits an order to the server for processing

+***Other Changes***

+- User can choose specific pickup date and time, added to order data
+- Order count is handled on server
+- Menu is loaded from server, dynamically generated using JSON file
+- Available times loaded from server, dynamically generated using JSON file

+### Orders

+***Endpoints***

+- GET /api/orders/:username - returns orders specific to the user's username
+- DELETE /api/order/:id - deletes specific order from database

+***Other Changes***

+- Order data updated to include pickup date and time for each order

+### Contact

+- Image obtained through Pexels API